Bausch Health: 2010–2016: the Pearson years

 On April 1, 2015, Valeant completed the purchase of gastrointestinal treatment drug developer Salix Pharmaceuticals for $14.5 billion after outbidding Endo Pharmaceuticals.
 On the final day of trading, Salix shares traded for $172.81, giving a market capitalisation of $10.9 billion.
+After the acquisition, Valeant raised the price of the diabetes pill Glumetza drastically.
 In July 2015, the company announced it would acquire Mercury (Cayman) Holdings, the holding company of Amoun Pharmaceutical, one of Egypt's largest drugmakers, for $800 million.
 In August 2015, Valeant said it would purchase Sprout Pharmaceuticals Inc for $1 billion, a day after Sprout received approval to market the women's libido drug Addyi.
 In September 2015, Valeant licensed psoriasis drug Brodalumab from AstraZeneca for up to $445 million.
 In September 2015, the company announced its intention to acquire eye surgery product manufacturer Synergetics USA, for $192 million in order to strengthen the company's Bausch & Lomb division.
 In October 2015, the company's Bausch & Lomb division acquired Doctor's Allergy Formula for an undisclosed sum.

-In July 2015, Glass Lewis, a proxy advisory firm, called the $3 billion in compensation received by J. Michael Pearson "excessive".

 On October 21, 2015, Citron Research founder Andrew Left, a short seller of Valeant shares, published claims that Valeant recorded false sales of products to specialty pharmacy Philidor Rx Services and its affiliates.
-These specialty companies were controlled by Valeant, and allegedly resulted in improper bookkeeping of revenues.
+Valeant controlled these specialty companies, allegedly resulting in improper revenue bookkeeping.
 In addition, by controlling the pharmacy services offered by Philidor, Valeant allegedly steered Philidor's customers to expensive drugs sold by Valeant.
 One alleged practice entailed Valeant employees directly managing Philidor's business operations while posing as Philidor employees, and with all written communication under fictitious names.
-Valeant responded that the allegations by Citron Research were "erroneous."
+Valeant responded that the allegations by Citron Research were "erroneous".
 On October 30, 2015, Valeant said that it would cut ties with Philidor in response to allegations of aggressive billing practices.
 Walgreens Boots Alliance Inc, owner of Walgreens, took over distribution for Valeant.

-In 2018, Gary Tanner, who was a former Valeant executive, and Andrew Davenport, the former chief executive of Philidor Rx Services, were prosecuted over a kickback scheme.
-They were sentenced to a year in prison after being convicted on four charges, including wire fraud and conspiracy to commit money laundering.
-They were also ordered to forfeit $9.7 million in kickbacks.
-Tanner had been responsible for managing Valeant’s relationship with Philidor as well as Valeant’s “alternative fulfillment” program, which the company used to increase prescriptions for its own (expensive) drugs instead of generic substitutes.